 The Golf Ball

-Let’s just start with, in many people’s mind, the most significant change of all – the golf ball.
-In the 1970s and 80s, the ball of choice for most professionals was the balata covered ball.
+Let’s just start with the most significant improvement of all – the golf ball.
+In the 1970s and 80s, the ball of choice for most professionals was the balata-covered ball.
 This ball had a rubber core filled with liquid.
 It was wrapped in rubber bands and had a soft “balata” cover.
-At the time, this golf ball was top of the line.
-Most of today’s golf balls have a one-piece core with a more durable cover.
+At the time, this golf ball was top-of-the-line.
+In contrast, most modern golf balls have a one-piece core with a more durable cover.

-How do these two different balls compare to each other?
-The balata ball tended to produce more spin and had a softer feel around the greens, which many tour players prefer.
-However, the liquid filled core surrounded by rubber bands, coupled with the softer cover did not produce the kind of distance the one-piece of today produces.
-Also, because the balata cover was much softer, it was not nearly as durable as today’s balls of choice.
-Manufacturers have found ways to make today’s balls more durable while still producing sufficient spin rates.
+How do these two different balls compare to each other, performance wise?
+The balata ball tended to produce more spin and had a softer feel around the greens, preferred by many tour players.
+However, the liquid-filled core and rubber bands, when coupled with the softer cover did not produce the kind of distance the modern golf ball produces.
+Also, because of how much softer the balata cover was, it was not nearly as durable it’s contemporary counterpart.
+Furthermore, manufacturers have now been able to produce a modern golf ball that is produces lofty spin rates while remaining durable.

 However, the biggest difference is distance.
 Today’s golf balls travel much further than those of years past.
-This aspect of the ball is the most significant upgrade, and the most controversial.
-None other than Jack Nicklaus and Arnold Palmer are on record saying the ball goes too far now, rendering some of our greatest golf courses obsolete.
+This aspect of the ball is the most significant upgrade–and the most controversial.
+The protests from none other than Jack Nicklaus and Arnold Palmer are on record saying the ball goes too far now, rendering some of our greatest golf courses obsolete.

 The 60 Degree Wedge